yellowmessenger/documentation/docs/cookbooks/marketplace-templates/saas.md

 1. **Start trigger**: Triggered when the **Customer case studies** option is selected from the main menu (WelcomeLCsXc).
     - It can also be triggered when the bot user types a sentence that matches the intent- *customer case studies* options.
 You can customize this [intent.]
-2. **Display an intro and sub-categories**: Using a [text node](https://docs.yellow.ai/docs/platform_concepts/studio/build/nodes/message-nodes#1-text) details about the company are displayed followed by a carousel node to allow the bot user to select the category of an industry that they would like to learn more about (banking, retail, and government).
+2. **Display an intro and sub-categories**: Using a [text node](https://docs.yellow.ai/docs/platform_concepts/studio/build/nodes/message-nodes#1-text), details about the company are displayed followed by a carousel node to allow the bot user to select a category that they would like to learn more about (banking, retail, and government).
 3. **Verify the category selected**: The selected category from the carousel is identified using a [condition node](https://docs.yellow.ai/docs/platform_concepts/studio/build/nodes/logic-nodes#1-condition).
 - ```@case_studies``` entity is trained to identify case studies categories as ```entity values```.
     - If ```entity value``` is equal to ```Retail``` the flow continues to show details pretaining to Retail.
 Likewise for the other categories.